-I love technology, especially automotive tech – being able to ‘summon’ a car, send it off to park itself, or just stay connected with the world … who wouldn’t like that?
+Being able to ‘summon’ a car or send it off to park itself – who wouldn’t like that?
 It’s like living in a real-life sci-fi adventure.
 But what happens when things go wrong?
-When your car refuses to move?
-Or starts illuminating the dash warning lights like a Christmas tree?
+Like when your car refuses to start?
+Or when the dash warning lights start illuminating like a Christmas tree?
 Do you need one of the best OBD2 scanners to diagnose it?

-It’s all very well having a car that’s packed with technology, some of it is lifestyle, but a great deal of it is there to make sure the car is as efficient as possible, and thanks to the CAFE (Corporate Average Fuel Economy) legislation, it’s only ever going to increase.
+It’s nice having a car that’s packed with technology.
+Some of it is a lifestyle, but a great deal of it is there to make sure the car is as efficient as possible.
+And due to the CAFE (Corporate Average Fuel Economy) legislation, it’s only ever going to increase.

 OBD2 & OBD II

-Although On-Board Diagnostics (OBD) have been around for about 50 years (Volkswagen had a rudimentary OBD facility fitted to their Type 3 models in 1968), they only became mandatory in 1996, and ever since then, the functionality has increased.
+On-Board Diagnostics (OBD) has been around for about 50 years (Volkswagen had a rudimentary OBD facility fitted to their Type 3 models in 1968.)
+But, they only became mandatory in 1996, and ever since then, the functionality has increased.

-It’s worth noting that even with a DTC to tell you what’s happening, it may not be as easy as you hope – it’s entirely possible that a DTC doesn’t relate to a failed component, but has happened as a direct result from another failed sensor, which then goes on to affect other systems – the reason why you pay heavily for shop diagnostics is as much about user knowledge and experience as it equipment.
+It’s worth noting that even with a DTC to tell you what’s happening, it may not be as easy as you hope.
+It’s entirely possible that a DTC doesn’t relate to a failed component, but has happened as a direct result from another failed sensor.
+It then goes on to affect other systems.
+That’s why you pay heavily for shop diagnostics.
+It’s as much about user knowledge and experience as it is equipment.

-Although every car manufactured since 1996 has an OBD port fitted, the practice of standardizing the fitment hasn’t happened, so this means that the OBD port could be ANYwhere in the car, although you can narrow it down usually to the front – under the seat, in the center console, under the dash, in the glove box, near the fuse box … literally anywhere.
+Every car manufactured since 1996 has an OBD port fitted.
+However, the practice of standardizing the fitting hasn’t happened.
+This means that the OBD port could be anywhere in the car.
+However, you can usually narrow it down to the front.
+It’s usually under the seat, in the center console, under the dash, in the glove box, or near the fuse box.

-If you’re having difficulty locating the plug, you can sometimes find the location in your user manual, or by giving a dealer a call, or the most simplest … checking online.
+If you’re having difficulty locating the plug, you can sometimes find the location in your user manual.
+You could also give the dealer a call or check online.

-Once you’ve identified the fault (and logged it!) you need to try and clear the fault – but be aware that it could come back again instantly – in this case, you’ll need to start swapping out components.
-Having said that, don’t just immediately assume that the fault logged is down to a faulty component – this is where experience of automotive systems is invaluable.
+Once you’ve identified the fault (and logged it) you need to try and clear the fault.
+However, be aware that it could come back again instantly.
+In this case, you’ll need to start swapping out components.
+Having said that, don’t just immediately assume that the fault logged is down to a faulty component.
+This is where the experience of automotive systems is invaluable.

 10 Best OBD2 Scanners For Car Diagnostics

-Some auto diagnostic scanners are standalone systems, while others work through an app on a smart device, the choice really is what works best for you, and how much you want to spend, but having tried and tested numerous scanners over the years, here’s ten of the best rated OBD2 scanners available right now.
+Some auto diagnostic scanners are standalone systems.
+Others work through an app on a smart device.
+The choice really is what works best for you and how much you want to spend.
+We’ve tried and tested numerous scanners over the years.
+Here are ten of the best-rated OBD2 scanners available right now.

-BlueDriver tell you that this OBD2 diagnostic scan tool has been developed by professional engineers, and to be honest, looking at the functionality, you’d have to believe them.
+BlueDriver tells you that this OBD2 diagnostic scan tool has been developed by professional engineers, and looking at the functionality, you’d have to believe them.

-Unlike some scanners, you don’t need to remove it once you’re done – you can leave it plugged in constantly monitoring the vehicle, and it’s been officially certified and licensed by Apple and Android – so there shouldn’t be any glitches between devices.
+Unlike some scanners, you don’t need to remove it once you’re done.
+You can leave it plugged in constantly monitoring the vehicle.
+It’s been officially certified and licensed by Apple and Android, so there shouldn’t be any glitches between devices.

 Cheap enough to be bought and tucked away, clever enough to get you out of a lot of trouble!